-We are collecting and analyzing voice data to better understand selective mutism (SM), a disorder where affected individuals are mute in specific contexts but are able to speak in other specific contexts, and possibly of other anxiety disorders.
+We are collecting and analyzing voice data to better understand selective mutism (SM), a disorder where affected individuals are mute in specific contexts but are able to speak in other specific contexts.
 The Child Mind Institute has one of the largest SM clinics in the world, and we have experience recording voice data from children with SM in a laboratory setting, in the clinic, as well as at home via a wearable voice recorder.

 According to http://selectivemutism.org/, DSM-IV-TR estimates that SM affects 1 in 1,000 children referred for mental health treatment (APA, 2000).
 However, several researchers have suggested that the true prevalence of SM in the general population is largely underestimated (Bergman et al., 2002; Hayden, 1980; Hesselman, 1983; Kupietz & Schwartz, 1982; & Thompson, 1988).
 Recent studies show that SM is not as rare as it was previously believed to be but is comparable to other, widely known disorders of childhood.
 A study targeting a large sample of children in a Los Angeles, CA school district identified children who met the diagnostic criteria for SM and found a prevalence rate of 7.1 per 1,000 children (Bergman et al., 2002).
 A subsequent study in Israel found an almost identical prevalence rate (Elizur & Perednik, 2003).
 These numbers suggest that SM has a higher prevalence than autism (0.5 per 1,000), major depressive disorder (0.4 to 3 per 1,000), Tourette’s syndrome (0.5 per 1,000), obsessive-compulsive disorder (0.5 to 1 in 1,000) and other well-known disorders.
 Parents of children with SM who enter treatment often report that their child was misdiagnosed with autism or another pervasive developmental disorder, mental retardation or oppositional-defiant disorder.
 Most are told (if anything) by uniformed professionals that there is nothing wrong with their child, that their child is “just shy”, or will grow out of this behavior.
 Thus, the lack of awareness among educators and treating professionals leads to delays in diagnosis and missed opportunities for treatment.